Chideock: History

 During the English Civil War Chideock was a royalist stronghold, and the castle changed hands more than once before it was ultimately left ruinous in 1645 by parliamentarian forces under the Governor of Lyme Regis, Colonel Ceeley.
 Chideock House Hotel may have been the headquarters of General Fairfax as he planned the castle's overthrowing.
 Parts of the castle remained standing until at least 1733 but only some of the moat can be seen today; it is in a field, accessed by Ruins Lane, and marked by a crucifix as a memorial to the martyrs.

 In 1802 the Arundells were succeeded by the Weld family of Lulworth Castle who in 1810 built Chideock Manor.
 The Welds were also Catholic and in 1870-2 Charles Weld designed and built the village's Roman Catholic church in an unusual Romanesque style.
 It is dedicated to Our Lady Queen of Martyrs, and St Ignatius and remains in trust to the Weld family.

 Among other surviving relics claimed by this location is St. Thomas More's hair shirt, sent to Margaret Roper the day before his martyrdom and later presented for safe keeping by Margaret Clement.
 This was long in the custody of the community of Augustinian canonesses who, until 1983, lived at the convent at Abbotskerswell Priory, Devon.
 More recent sources, however, state that the shirt is now preserved at the Roman Catholic Buckfast Abbey, part of a Benedictine monastery, in Devon.

 Governance

+At the lowest level of local government, Chideock is a civil parish with a parish council of 7 members.

+At the upper level of local government, Chideock is in Dorset unitary district.
+For elections to Dorset Council, it is in Marshwood Vale electoral ward.
+Historically, Chideock was in Bridport Rural District from 1894 to 1974, and then West Dorset district until Dorset became unitary in 2019.

-Chideock is in the electoral ward of Chideock and Symondsbury, which encompasses much of the coast between Charmouth and West Bay plus inland beyond Symondsbury.
-The total population of this ward is 1,745.
-This ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by the Conservative Chris Loder.
+For elections to the national parliament, Chideock is in the West Dorset parliamentary constituency, which is currently represented by the Liberal Democrat Edward Morello.